 Ready to cycle down

 At 6:30, the minibus picked us up in front of the hostel.
 Then started a 2h drive to the top of the mountain.
-Bolivian are not famous to be the best drivers, so I advise you take a motion sickness pill, the road is not the best !
+Bolivian are not famous to be the best drivers, so I advise you to take a motion sickness pill, the road is not the best!

 On the top, at that altitude, it is freezing.
 Make sure you bring enough clothes.
 We were offered a nice breakfast with hot traditional tea (including the famous coca infusion) while the guides prepared the bikes.

-At 9 o´clock, we’re all set up and so excited !
-I am honest with you, I was a bit worried at first.
+At 9 o´clock, we’re all set up and so excited!
+I’ll be honest with you, I was a bit worried at first.
 The view is stunning but impressive!
 But all the bad feelings fade away once we are on the bike.

 The next 4 hours went by so fast.
 The landscape is of course amazing but the speed and the risk make the sensations even better.
 It is important to say that the guides are very available.
 They make everything safe whether you’re a beginner or an amateur cyclist.
 If you follow the rules, there is no danger at all.
 Some curves and portions can be very tricky so you have to listen to them carefully.